dqikfox/ultron_agent/README.md

 # Ultron Agent 2.0

-An advanced AI assistant with voice, vision, memory, and tool capabilities, powered by Ollama, OpenAI, ElevenLabs, Supabase, and Google Gemini APIs.
+Ultron Agent 2.0 is a modular, autonomous AI assistant with voice, vision, GUI, and deep system integration.
+It features a plugin-based tool system, a modular LLM "brain" (see `brain.py`), and a robust architecture for extensibility and security.

 ## Setup Instructions